3 tips for preventing heat stroke | Science-Environment

 3 tips for preventing heat stroke

-By Gabriel Neal, Clinical Associate Professor of Family Medicine, Texas AM University College Station US, Jul 11 The Conversation As a primary care physician who often treats patients with heat-related illnesses, I know all too well how heat waves create spikes in hospitalisations and deaths related to severe nonexertional hyperthermia, or what most people call heat stroke.
+By Gabriel Neal, Clinical Associate Professor of Family Medicine, Texas AM University Austin, Jul 12 The Conversation As a primary care physician who often treats patients with heat-related illnesses, I know all too well how heat waves create spikes in hospitalisations and deaths related to severe nonexertional hyperthermia, or what most people call heat stroke.
 Heat stroke is when a persons core body temperature rises too high often more than 104 F 40 C because high environmental temperatures and humidity prevent the body from cooling itself through sweating and breathing.

 Without medical intervention, heat stroke is often fatal.
 On average, about 658 Americans die each year from heat stroke, according to the Centers for Disease Control and Prevention.